Devil-DevR/CBTCIP/README.md

 9. **Input/Output Formatting**: The program uses `setw` and `left` manipulators to format the display of student records and menus for better readability.

-Overall, your program provides a comprehensive student record management system with validation, sorting, and file handling capabilities.
+Overall, my program provides a comprehensive student record management system with validation, sorting, and file handling capabilities.
 Users can easily manage and access student information through the menu-driven interface.